Smart cities aren’t just a concept or a dream of the future.

 Amsterdam Smart City

 Amsterdam is a shining example of a well-connected smart city reaping the rewards of opening the data vault.
-The Smart City initiative began in 2009 and included over 170 projets.
+The Smart City initiative began in 2009 and included over 170 projects.

 In particular, it shares traffic and transportation data to interested parties such as developers, who then create mapping apps that connect to the city’s transport systems.

-Now, navigating the city is snap for all.
+Now, navigating the city is a snap for all.